 The Annual Lebanon Borough 4th of July Parade is one of the oldest July 4th parades in New Jersey.
 The celebration also features a baby and bike parade, a patriotic house decorating contest, antique car show with cars from the 1920′s to the 1970′s, boy/girl scout troops, floats, live music, fire trucks and rescue vehicles.

 Freedom Festival is one of the earliest Independence Day celebrations in the state every year.
-This large festival is held in Mercer County Park in West Windsor Township.
-It is an all-day event featuring a wide range of activities for the entire family—water rides and inflatables for the kids, tethered hot air balloon rides, local food vendors, live entertainment, local crafts, a beer and wine garden, a mechanical bull and of course fireworks at 9:30.
+This large festival is held in Mercer County Park.
+It is an all-day event featuring a wide range of activities for the entire family—water rides and inflatables for the kids, tethered hot air balloon rides, local food vendors, live entertainment, local crafts, a beer and wine garden, a mechanical bull and, of course, fireworks at 9:50 pm.

 Evesham Independence Day Celebration.
 Photo courtesy of Nancy Louie Photography.

 Evesham Township starts its 4th of July celebration early with a fun run and 5K race.
 Events during the day include a parade, a bike parade and a community celebration.
-The July 4th parade starts at 11:00 AM along Main Street from Maple Avenue to Bettlewood Road.
-It features live music, community groups and military grand marshals and refreshments.
-The community celebration begins at 7:00 at Cherokee High School and features paratroopers and food and drinks from local vendors.
-The fireworks cap off the day at 9:30.
+The July 4th parade starts at 11:30 am along Main Street from Maple Avenue to Bettlewood Road and features live music, community groups and military grand marshals and refreshments.
+The community celebration begins at 7:00 pm at Cherokee High School, with paratroopers and food and drinks from local vendors.
+The fireworks cap off the day at 9:30 pm.

-Valenzano Winery Independence Day Fireworks Festival, Shamong NJ
+Valenzano Winery Independence Day Fireworks Festival- July 3, Shamong

 A patriotic bulldog at the Wildwood Pooch Parade.
 Photo courtesy of the parade.

-Wildwood 4th of July Fireworks Spectacular, Wildwood NJ
+Wildwood 4th of July Fireworks, Concert and More- July 4, Wildwood

-The Wildwoods have a full schedule of events planned to celebrate the 4th of July.
-The day begins with a July 4th beach and boardwalk patriotic run/walk.
-Events also include an Independence Day Parade, Pooch Parade, craft show, and patriotic music show.
-The day concludes with a Fireworks Spectacular at 10pm.
+The Wildwoods have a full schedule of events planned to celebrate the 4th of July, which include an Independence Day Parade, Pooch Parade, craft show, and patriotic music show.
+The day concludes with a Fireworks Spectacular at 10:00 pm.

 This all-day event starts with opening ceremonies and a bike parade.
-Festivities continue with ice cream and other eating contests, face-painting, pet awards, a baking contest, kids dashes and other races, carnival amusements, a car show, live music, a food court and the Zerbini Family Circus.
+Festivities continue with ice cream and other eating contests, face-painting, pet awards, a baking contest, kids dashes and other races, carnival amusements, a car show, live music, a food court and a talent show.
+Fireworks top off the night.

-Tuckerton Seaport Roots Festival and 4th of July Celebration,Tuckerton, NJ
+Tuckerton Seaport Roots Festival and 4th of July Celebration- July 4, Tuckerton

 The Borough of Tuckerton will present its annual Fourth of July Parade, followed by children's activities, baby parade and entertainment.
 A fireworks display will take place over the lake at dusk.